siphahle/digioutsorce-api-tech-assessment/README.md

 2. You can run the project by simply cloning the repository to your machine
 3. Import the digioutsource.postman_collection.json to your Postman
 4. Then click send
-5.You can verify the tests on the test tab
+5. You can verify the tests on the test tab

  # See The Screenshot attached below